neuroailab/whisker_model/README.md

 ### Generate tfrecords from hdf5s

 After all the hdf5s have been generated, we use `cmd_to_tfr_bycat.py` under `cmd_gen_mp4/` to generate tfrecords needed to train the models using tensorflow.
-Of course, you need to install `tensorflow`.
+Of course, you need to install [tensorflow](https://www.tensorflow.org/).

 The command is as following: